wp-plugins/wp-imageflow2/readme.txt

 These additional WP-Imageflow2 specific options may be used:

 * mediatag   - Corresponds to Media Tags plugin by Paul Menard.
 This option will pull matching media out of your media library and include it in the gallery.
 * startimg   - Gives the starting slide number to center in the gallery, the default is 1.
 * rotate     - Turns on/off auto-rotation for this instance (overrides the setting from the admin panel).
 Values are 'on' or 'off'.
+* samewindow - Set true or false, overrides the default value from the settings page.

 = For galleries based on a subfolder: =